 Master of Public Administration

-The Master of Public Administration (MPA) program is designed to prepare students for careers in public administration and policy work in such diverse areas as non-government organizations, industry associations, and, of course, the public service.
-MPA students are exposed to core concepts in policy formation and analysis, and have the opportunity to explore such substantive areas as social policy, health policy, innovation policy, trade and immigration policy, resource and environmental policy, and public-sector management.
-This combination of theory, application and research ensures that our graduates are well prepared to:
+The Master of Public Administration (MPA) program, accredited by the Canadian Association of Programs in Public Administration (CAPPA), is designed to prepare students for careers in public administration and policy work in diverse areas such as non-government organizations, industry associations, and, of course, the public service.
+MPA students are exposed to core concepts in policy formation and analysis, and have the opportunity to explore substantive areas such as social policy, health policy, innovation policy, trade and immigration policy, resource and environmental policy, and public sector management.
+This combination of theory, application and research ensures that our graduates have the ability to:

-The MPA program can be completed in one year with the appropriate selection of courses; however, the program can be extended beyond one year for those students who need more time, are working or whose first language is not English.
+The MPA program can be completed in one year with the appropriate selection of courses; however, it is recommended that 16 months is a more suitable time line.
+It can be extended beyond that for students who wish to study part-time.

 University of Regina